leemurking/Hero-squad/README.md

 Create a test class for running tests in the application.

-This is a sample test that tests if the getter method works
+This is a sample test that tests if the getter method works.

 ```
   @Test